-The largest German Nazi Concentration and, since 1942, Death Camp built on the occupied Polish territory.
-Operating from May 1940 to January 1945.
-Within this time the camp system was developed to over 45 sub-camps, abusing the slave workforce of Auschwitz prisoners.
-Since 1942 Birkenau was chosen to be the mass extermination center of European Jews.
-It is estimated that over 1,3 million people, mainly Jews were murdered in Auschwitz-Birkenau.
-Since 1947 territory of the former camp was changed into a State Museum.
-The remaining former camp structures spread over vast territory, the general number of victims as well as their very diversified nationality led Auschwitz to be recognized as the main symbol of Holocaust in the world.
-Each year the Museum is visited by approximately 1 million visitors, who choose to learn the history of the Holocaust by getting to know history of Auschwitz-Birkenau.
+After the war - From 1947 the territory of the former camp was protected by the State Museum authority.
+The remaining former camp structures spread over vast territory, the high number of victims and survivors as well as their very diversified nationality led Auschwitz to be recognized as the main symbol of Holocaust in the world.
+Each year the Museum is visited by approximately 1,5 million visitors, who choose to learn the history of the Holocaust by getting to know history of Auschwitz-Birkenau.
 In 2005 the International Centre of Education about Auschwitz and the Holocaust was created, in order to raise historical awareness about Shoa and promote values of dialogue among nations.